mddazure/multiple-vnets-with-vms/README.md

 :exclamation: your subscription must be white listed for the ANM private preview.

 Usage:
-- create a resource group in West Central US.
+- Create a resource group in West Central US.
 - Deploy the template to the resource group.
 - Deploy ANM to the resource group.
 - Configure and test ANM per instructions provided in the white list message.